-Adaptive selection of workers involves making $\pi_i$ larger from some $i$ and smaller for other $i$.
+Adaptive worker selection involves making selection probability $\pi$ larger for some workers while smaller for others.
 According to Theorem~\ref{cor:drc}, the variance is proportional to $\sum_i\pi_i^{-1}$, hence even a single $\pi_i$ being close to $0$ would result in a huge variance.

-In the causal inference and off-policy evaluation problems this issue is addressed by clipping the importance weight at a fixed threshold $\eta$.
-This results in the clipped doubly robust estimator. \begingroup\makeatletter \f@size{9}\check@mathfonts
+In off-policy evaluation \citep{wang2017optimal} problems this issue is addressed by clipping the importance weight at a fixed threshold $\eta$.
+This results in the clipped doubly robust estimator.